Involution game with migration and spatial heterogeneity of social resources: Introduction

 Despite the advances in involution modeling, existing evolutionary game models have largely neglected agent mobility---a critical feature of many real-world competitive contexts.
 In reality, delivery workers, couriers, and homogeneous stores often compete for limited resources within regions while retaining the ability to relocate to areas with more favorable effort-to-reward ratios.
 This mobility can fundamentally alter competitive dynamics, by redistributing competitive pressure across space and enabling agents to escape locally saturated markets, yet remains unexamined in current involution models.

 To address this gap, we propose an evolutionary game model of involution that incorporates agent migration and spatial heterogeneity of social resources.
 Our model examines how varying levels of mobility and resource distributions influence involutionary outcomes, with direct applications to competitions among food delivery riders and homogeneous stores.
-The key findings from our simulations are as follows: when total resources are held constant, similar resource levels across different regions tend to suppress involution; conversely, an increase in total resources exacerbates it.
-In addition, the probability of migration does not significantly affect the final evolutionary outcome.
-Complementing these simulation results, we conduct a mean-field theoretical analysis \cite{achdou_introduction_2020, sandholm_evolutionary_2020, antonov_mean-field_2021} that reveals the underlying mechanisms driving these patterns.
-The analysis demonstrates that migration dynamics are governed by resource disparities, inevitably concentrating agents in resource-rich regions, while strategy evolution exhibits threshold behavior determined by average resource levels.
-Importantly, the theoretical predictions align closely with our simulation observations, confirming that the presence or absence of migration—rather than its precise rate—is the critical factor, and that total resource abundance fundamentally modulates involution intensity.
+The key findings from our simulations are as follows: (i) when total resources are held constant, similar resource levels across different regions tend to suppress involution; (ii) by contrast, increasing total resources exacerbates involution, even under balanced spatial distribution; and (iii) the presence or absence of migration (rather than its precise rate) is the critical factor — once migration is allowed, the exact migration probability has negligible impact on the final evolutionary outcome.

+To further understand these observations, we turn to mean-field theory---a standard approach in evolutionary game theory with foundational contributions dating back to the early 2000s \cite{szabo2005phase, Vukov20026, achdou_introduction_2020, sandholm_evolutionary_2020, antonov_mean-field_2021}.
+The analysis reveals that migration dynamics are governed by resource disparities, inevitably concentrating agents in resource-rich regions, while strategy evolution exhibits threshold behavior determined by average resource levels.
+Importantly, the theoretical predictions align closely with our simulation observations, confirming that the presence of migration — not its exact rate — and total resource abundance fundamentally modulate involution intensity.

 The remainder of this paper is organized as follows: Section~\ref{sec:model} introduces the model formulation; Section~\ref{sec:results} presents simulation results and analysis; Section~\ref{sec:theory} provides theoretical analysis to uncover underlying mechanisms; and Section~\ref{sec:conclusion} offers discussion and concluding remarks.